 The Company has not obtained legal advice regarding compliance with applicable state regulatory frameworks and exposure and implication arising from U.S. federal laws as they relate to the cannabis industry.
-For each of the Investees involved in the U.S. cannabis industry listed in the summary of investments set out below, to the best of the Company's knowledge, the Company is not aware of any non-compliance with applicable licensing requirements and the regulatory framework enacted by the applicable U.S. state for any of such Investees' business and the Company is not aware of: (i) any non-compliance by these Investees with respect to marijuana-related activities or (ii) any notices of violation with respect to any Investees' marijuana-related activities by its respective regulatory authorities.
+For each of the Investees involved in the U.S. cannabis industry listed in the summary of investments set out below, to the best of the Company's knowledge, the Company is not aware of any non-compliance with applicable licensing requirements and the regulatory framework enacted by the applicable U.S. state for any of such Investees' business and the Company is not aware of: (i) any non-compliance by these Investees with respect to marijuanarelated activities or (ii) any notices of violation with respect to any Investees' marijuana-related activities by its respective regulatory authorities.
 This belief is based primarily on the public disclosure provided by the Investees as the Company does not generally have access to material non-public information from such Investees, particularly where the Investees are publicly traded companies.
-Eight of the thirteen Investees (Liberty, Tidal Royalty Corp. ("Tidal"), Ignite International Brands, Ltd. (formerly ALQ Gold Corp. and Green Axis Capital Corp.) ("Ignite"), Captor, High Tide Inc. ("High Tide"), Green Growth, SOL Global and Cansortium) are publicly traded companies in Canada and a ninth Investee (CannCure) was acquired by SOL Global on April 8, 2019.
+Nine of the twelve Investees (Liberty, SLANG Worldwide ("Slang"), Tidal Royalty Corp. ("Tidal"), Ignite International Brands, Ltd. ("Ignite"), Captor, High Tide Inc. ("High Tide"), Green Growth, SOL Global and Cansortium) are publicly traded companies in Canada.
+In addition, SOL Global has publicly disclosed that it holds 97.9% of the shares of a tenth Investee, CannCure.
 Disclosure on the U.S. laws, risks and uncertainties applicable to these Investees may be found in each Investee's disclosure documents which are publicly available on SEDAR at www.sedar.com.
 Shareholders are encouraged to review such disclosure.